 - Mandating all-electric construction on new buildings and major renovations: The International Energy Agency recently released a report stating that there cannot be new development of oil and gas fields, and have recommended a ban on gas and oil furnaces in new construction globally by 2025.
 A common sense and necessary solution is mandating that all new construction rely on electricity instead of fossil fuels.
 More and more cities across the United States are adopting or considering policies to ban new fossil fuel hookups and mandate electricity for new construction – including New York City recently.
 NYPIRG, in coalition, was instrumental in the New York City victory, and our goal for 2022 is to win a similar victory at the state level, where legislation is being considered.

-- Calling for transparency and accountability measures so that the public knows if New York is meeting its climate goals: For each of the last two years, NYPIRG released a “Climate Scorecard” to assess New York’s progress on climate goals, and we sent a letter to New York State Department of Environmental Conservation Commissioner Basil Seggos calling for more transparency.
+- Calling for transparency and accountability measures so that the public knows if New York is meeting its climate goals: For each of the last three years, NYPIRG released a “Climate Scorecard” to assess New York’s progress on climate goals, and we sent a letter to New York State Department of Environmental Conservation Commissioner Basil Seggos calling for more transparency.
 NYPIRG is calling on the Climate Action Council (established within the CLCPA to develop details in order to implement the law) to create a public “climate scorecard” to both ensure that the public can easily access information on the state’s progress toward meeting its goals under the CLCPA, and to hold state government accountable to ensure that it does meet its goals.
 New York State currently has an Energy Dashboard that contains some of the elements of a scorecard (the New York State Energy Research and Development Authority’s Energy Dashboard), which can be expanded to cover more climate metrics.

 - Demonstrating strong public support for climate solutions: To combat the powerful oil and gas lobby, New Yorkers must let their leaders know in no uncertain terms that they support strong climate policies.
 NYPIRG has a vast network of tens of thousands community supporters and college student volunteers, and in 2022 we will continue to activate this powerful statewide network to civically engage on this critical issue – sharing opportunities for public comments, social media days of action, call-in drives, media events, community meetings, and more.
 That is where you come in…